asnar00/firefly/readme.md

 Where we are now: looking at caller-callee open/close button behaviour.
 Hard to get right.

 - close shouldn't close parentNode (otherwise everything closes)
-- button state should toggle nicely, layout shouldn't flip around
 - choose better button icons

+- button state should toggle nicely, layout shouldn't flip around DONE

 We really should get some kind of AI stuff working now right.
 We have the idea.